 Things to do in Faro

 • Where?
-Faro is located in southern Portugal.
+Faro is located in southern Portugal, in the Algarve Region.

-The nature reserve Ria Formosa has always been important to the settlement, and it made most of its income by exploiting salt.
+The Ria Formosa Natural Park has always been important to the settlement, and it made most of its income by exploiting salt.
 At the start of the Portuguese Age of Discovery, Faro blossomed as a commercial centre.
-Throughout the centuries, Faro got bigger and bigger, and it ultimately became the region’s capital.
-Nowadays, there are many things to do in Faro, so let’s dive in!
+Throughout the centuries, Faro got bigger and bigger, ultimately becoming the region’s capital.

 Like many historic European cities, the main attractions are located around Faro Old Town (known in Portuguese as Cidade Velha).
 And with a history of more than 2000 years, there is a lot to discover in Faro!
 Enjoy colourful homes with wooden shutters and Portuguese architecture.